cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

 ## Salt State

-The PSS salt a randomly generated string chosen when a message is encoded.
+The PSS salt is a randomly generated string chosen when a message is encoded.
 If the salt is not generated randomly, or is otherwise constructed maliciously, it might be possible for the salt to carry client information to the server.
 For example, the salt might be maliciously constructed to encode the local IP address of the client.
 Implementations MUST ensure that